The Harraseeket Foundation is a Virginia-based public charity supporting communities interested in programs that support young people.

 Meet a Mentor

-Some of the mentors in the Immanuel Presbyterian Church Pathways program are sharing the stories of their career paths.
+Pathways resources include video and written mentor stories.
 Here is one mentor’s story of how she became a small business owner and what landscape design means to her.

 I have had a great experience with Pathways.
 The connections I’ve made have helped me explore job opportunities, feel more confident in my abilities, and think about my career from a fresh perspective.